 The name of the company, StoneCrabs is derived from its first performance in 2000 on the theme of domestic violence, StoneCrabs, a Story of Violence, Vitriol and Victory.
 This was the fruit of the joint forces of Tereza Araujo, Franko Figueiredo and John Heyd.
-In devising their first project, they used improvisations and various theatre techniques in order to present a combination of social issues, performance and Brazilian verve.
-The result was not only extremely stimulating theatre, but at the same time an entertaining and provoking experience.
-Since then, StoneCrabs has gone on to build up a strong body of theatre productions in the London fringe circuit and continues its significant community work, engaging especially with social health and integration issues.
+In devising their first project, they used improvisations and were inspired by the workof Boal Theatre of the Oppressed, Brecht’s Epic Theatre and Grotowski’s Poor Theatre to present a combination of social issues, performance and Brazilian verve.
+The result was not only extremely stimulating theatre, but at the same time an entertaining and provoking experience and received much critical acclaim.
+Since then, StoneCrabs has gone on to build up a strong body of theatre productions in London, UK regions and internationally.
+We remain small, but continue our significant community work, engaging especially with social health and integration issues.

 *Stone crab (Latin name menippe mercenaria), also called “moro” or “morro” crab, the stone crab loses its limbs easily to escape from predators or tight spaces, but their limbs will grow back.
 When a claw is broken such that the diaphragm at the body/claw joint is left intact, the wound will quickly heal itself and very little blood is lost.
 If, however, the claw is broken in the wrong place, more blood is lost and the crab’s chances of survival are much lower.
 Each time the crab molts, the new claw grows larger.